alshar/Deleted-Video-Finder-For-YouTube-/README.md

 A simple chrome extension that tries to find old versions of deleted or private YouTube videos.

+I wrote this a long time ago before I had any real experience programming.
+The code isn't great, and I'll be rewritting it soon.

 ## How It Works
 * When right clicking a video link on youtube, a new context item will appear on the context menu called "Find Video"
 * Once clicked, the extension will use the Wayback Machine API to see if there is an old version of that video available.